lmrtfy/lmrtfy/docs/guide.md

 The `--local` flag means that the script will run locally on your computer and waits for jobs from the outside.
 The lmrtfy API only allows job submissions that fit your deployed annotation profile.

+In the future you will be able to deploy directly to the cloud.
+Then, you do not have to host the runner yourself.

+The current workaround would be to use `lmrtfy` on a server or inside a docker container which can be hosted in the cloud.

-The inputs are type checked and also checked for their valid ranges and units.
-Only jobs that can run successfully with your code reach your code at all.
+When a job is submitted the types of the job's input parameters are checked by the lmrtfy API.
+Futhermore they are also checked for their bounds and their units.
+This way, only jobs that can be run successfully with the script belonging to the deployed profile.

+**Note: Don't change the script after you have deployed it.
+The current advice would be to copy and rename the script before deployment.
+In later versions, this will be taken care of by the lmrtfy tool**

 ## Submit a job
 The lmrtfy tool also provides a way to submit jobs with the `lmrtfy` CLI tool.
 All you need for this